 Spring semester: Late January - late May

-Jacobs guarantees housing in single rooms to their exchange students.
-Board is included in the fee students pay to Jacobs.
-Students are responsible for paying room and board directly to Jacobs.
+Constructor guarantees housing in single rooms to their exchange students.
+Board is included in the fee students pay to Constructor.
+Students are responsible for paying room and board directly to Constructor.

 Required Health Coverage: